-J.T. is almost 900 lbs with a 100-lb lymphedema mass on his leg and a food addiction that is bound to kill him if he doesn't change.
-His girlfriend takes him to Houston, but when his behavior drives her away, J.T. is left with only Dr. Now to help.
+J.T. is almost 900 pounds with a 100-pound lymphedema mass on his leg and a food addiction that will kill him if he doesn't change.
+His girlfriend takes him to Houston, but when his behavior drives her away, J.T. is left with only Dr. Now to help him.

-Gina and wife Beth live with Gina's mom but don't have her support.
+Gina and her wife Beth live with Gina's mom but don't have her support.
 She and Gina's sister blame Beth for Gina's spiraling weight problem.
-Now it will take all Gina's will to leave home for Houston to get Dr. Now's help, to save her life and her marriage.
+To save her life and her marriage, it will take all Gina's will to leave home for Houston to get Dr. Now's help.

-When Travis got too big to walk down the aisle, he promised to give his wife a proper wedding one day.
+When musician Travis got too big to walk down the aisle, he promised to give his wife a proper wedding one day.
 Since then he's only gained weight.
-Now, Dr. Now is Travis's only hope to lose weight and get the life he and his wife dreamed of having together.
+Dr. Now is Travis' only hope to lose weight and get the life he and his wife dreamed of sharing.

-Joyce needs home health care 24/7 and hasn't left the house in 3 years.
-But getting to Dr. Now in Houston is just the first step, and when he prescribes therapy where Joyce must revisit an unhappy past with her mom, it might be more than she can handle.
+Joyce needs home health care 24/7 and hasn't left the house in three years.
+Getting to Dr. Now in Houston is just the first step, and when he prescribes therapy in which Joyce must revisit an unhappy past with her mom, it may be more than she can handle.

 Carlton and Shantel's Story

-Shantel's brother Carlton lives downstairs but she hardly ever sees him because at 600+ lbs each, neither can do the stairs safely.
-Now to break free from a death spiral of codependent eating they need Dr. Now's help to reforge their sibling relationship.
+Shantel's brother Carlton lives downstairs, but she hardly ever sees him because neither of them can handle stairs.
+To break free from a death spiral of codependent eating, they need Dr. Now's help to reforge their sibling relationship.